Personalized Career Conversations 2017

 Ann Arbor, Michigan

-Sofia D. Merajver, MD, PhD, was born in Argentina where she obtained her PhD in theoretical Physics with a Biophysics emphasis at the University of Maryland.
-After a postdoctoral fellowship at the Naval Research Laboratory, she pursued a medical career, earning MD degree and training in Internal medicine and Oncology at the University of Michigan, where she is presently Professor of Internal Medicine and Epidemiology.
-Merajver is Scientific Director of the Breast Oncology Program and Director of the Breast and Ovarian Cancer Risk Evaluation Clinic.
+Sofia D. Merajver, MD, PhD, was born in Argentina.
+She obtained her PhD in theoretical physics with a biophysics emphasis at the University of Maryland.
+After a postdoctoral fellowship at the Naval Research Laboratory, she pursued a medical career, earning MD degree and training in internal medicine and oncology at the University of Michigan, where she is presently professor of internal medicine and epidemiology.
+Merajver is scientific director of the Breast Oncology Program and director of the Breast and Ovarian Cancer Risk Evaluation Clinic.
 She has published over 275 manuscripts and a couple of dozen chapters.
 The subjects of her scholarship range from genetic determinants of aggressive breast cancers to fear of insurance discrimination as a result of genetic risk assessment and perception of risk for breast cancer.
-Amongst many important discoveries, Merajver and her team identified the first oncogene that controls metastatic cancer cell motility, RhoC-GTPase against which they are now developing new therapies.
+Among many important discoveries, Merajver and her team identified the first oncogene that controls metastatic cancer cell motility, RhoC-GTPase against which they are now developing new therapies.
 Through collaborative and multidisciplinary work, Merajver’s lab is identifying ex vivo metastatic niche assays in which to evaluate the metastatic potential of newly diagnosed cancers.
 Moreover, the lab is engaged in innovative developmental therapeutics projects targeting signaling molecules.
-Merajver has trained over 130 scientists and she has received many honors and awards for her research and mentorship.
+Merajver has trained more than 130 scientists and she has received many honors and awards for her research and mentorship.
 She has received both a University of Michigan Distinguished Mentor Award and the Medical School Dean’s Basic Science award, so far the only faculty member at the University of Michigan to have received both honors.
 She has been inducted as a member of the American Clinical and Climatological Association in 2016.
 Besides her laboratory and clinical work, Merajver has pursued research and action in health disparities and has worked in Africa and South America to strengthen systems to care for cancer patients in low resource environments.